 When Cato-Meridian students do not abide by the rules of our school, they are subject to detention.
-Detention is from 2:25p.m.-2:55p.m., Monday through Friday.
+Detention is from 2:17p.m.-2:55p.m., Monday through Friday.
 Students must come to detention prepared to work the full period.
-Please know that letters will be issued to parents for any faculty/administration referrals.